Neurotoxicity

 Minnesota Senate Agriculture Committee Adds Paraquat Dichloride Ban Bill (SF 4160) to 23 March 2026 Hearing Agenda

-Minnesota is advancing legislation to ban paraquat dichloride pesticides, with a proposed sales prohibition starting in 2027 and a total use ban by 2028.
-Businesses should evaluate the impact on herbicide portfolios and prepare for potential mandatory state-led disposal of existing inventory.
+Minnesota is advancing legislation to prohibit the sale of paraquat dichloride pesticides by 2027 and their use by 2028.
+Impacted businesses should evaluate herbicide portfolios and prepare for mandatory state-led disposal of existing inventory.

 senate.mnUnited StatesUnited States